bcfoodapp/streetfoodlove/access instructions/access instructions.md

 # Privacy info

-There is no guarantee of security in our app, so here are two things to avoid:
+There is no guarantee of security in our app, so please follow these rules:

 - Use a new password, not a password you use anywhere else, if you want to create an account.
 - Do not use the Sign-in with Google feature on the login page.
 While we are proud of this feature, it is not guaranteed to be secure on our app.